 California Baptist University offers a Military Science and Leadership Army Reserve Officer Training Corps (ROTC) program on campus and an Air Force ROTC program through concurrent enrollment at California State University, San Bernardino.
+Students may also enroll in ROTC courses at another institution while completing their degree programs at California Baptist University.
+Representatives from other participating ROTC programs make regular visits to California Baptist University to provide information to prospective students.

+Scholarships may be available for books, tuition, and fees associated with various major fields of study.
 For more information about the Military Science and Leadership Army ROTC Program contact the Assistant Professor of Military Science at 951.343.4773 or e-mail ROTC@calbaptist.edu.
 For more information about the Air Force ROTC program contact the CSUSB Aerospace Studies Department at 909.880.5440.
-Students interested in concurrent enrollment should contact the Office of the University Registrar at CBU.
+Students interested in concurrent enrollment should contact the Office of the University Registrar at California Baptist University.